 - We are very involved with our local food shelf, Neighborhood Services, Inc. (NSI).
 We collect food and household goods for NSI throughout the year, and many parishioners volunteer at the food shelf weekly.
 If you’d like to become involved, contact Carolyn Vanderstouw.

-- Every few months, we travel to Franklinton to join with St. John’s in serving His Place dinners.
+- Every few months, we travel to Franklinton to join with St. John’s to serve a meal at Street Church.
 If you’d like to become involved, contact Jen Schmied.

 - We are committed to our advocacy and justice work with BREAD (Building Responsibility Equality And Dignity).
 We hold house meetings in the autumn, join the Annual Assembly in November, and bring almost our entire parish to the Nehemiah Action in May.
 Members of the parish also serve on research committees and in leadership with BREAD.
 If you’d like to become involved, contact Norm Wernet and Rae Fellows.